niamoto/niamoto-portal/docs/installation.rst

-ncbif Installation guide
+niamoto Installation guide
 ===============================

-ncbif is made of several components that together constitute a system.
+niamoto is made of several components that together constitute a system.

-As ncbif tries to emphasis encapsulation, most of the components are hosted inside a dedicated virtual machine.
-Installing them consists in setting up the virtual machine.
+As niamoto tries to emphasis encapsulation, most of the components are defined inside Docker containers.

 1- The PostgreSQL / PostGIS server